 JOHN: Through Christ.
 Through Jesus Christ.

-IVAN: But Christ didn’t die until after they died.
+AUDIENCE: But Christ didn’t die until after they died.

-JOHN: Oh, you mean what did they have to do at the moment to be saved?
+JOHN: Oh, you mean, what did they have to do at the moment to be saved?

 JOHN: Okay.
 Everyone is saved through Christ.
-He died for the sins of the world.
-For them, it was future, for us, it’s past, but it was still through Christ, right?
-It was His death, His sacrifice that atoned for the sins of the Old Testament saints as well as the new.
-And every time they sacrificed a lamb, and every time they sacrificed a ram, and every time they sacrificed a turtle dove or a pigeon, every time they sacrificed any animal, it was a picture of Christ, a picture of Christ, a picture of Christ.
-So, they had to know that there was coming one who would pay the penalty for their sins.
-One ultimate sacrifice.
+He died for the since of the world.
+For them it was future, for us it’s past, but it was still through Christ.
+Right?
+It was His death, His sacrifice that atoned for the sins of the Old Testament saints as well as the New, and every time they sacrificed a lamb and every time they sacrificed a ram and every time they sacrificed a turtle dove or a pigeon, every time they sacrificed any animal, it was a picture of Christ, a picture of Christ, a picture of Christ.
+So they had to know that there was coming one who would pay the penalty for their sins, one ultimate sacrifice.
 Christ alone can save.

-Now, the means for salvation has always been the same.
-Faith.
+Now the means for salvation has always been the same – faith.
 And at any given point in the unfolding revelation of the Word of God, salvation came through faith, believing God.
-Abraham believed God.
-It was counted in for righteousness.
+Abraham believed God, it was counted to him for righteousness.
 What did he believe?
-He believed as much as God had revealed, and God had revealed even by that time that he was a sinner and that the only savior was God, and that God would pay the penalty for his sin.
+He believed as much as God had revealed, and God had revealed even by that time that he was a sinner and that the only savior was God and that God would pay the penalty for his sin.
 Now he didn’t understand all there was to know about Jesus Christ, but he understood enough to know that he was a sinner and needed a savior and God would provide a savior.
 That’s why it says in Hebrews chapter 12 that Moses could foresee Christ, even Moses.

-JOHN: Dreams and what?
+JOHN: Dreams?
+And what?

 JOHN: That’s exactly part of it, sure.

-And I really believe that what He is saying there is that when Christ was on the Earth and doing what He did, if people came up to the conclusion that it was Satanic, they were hopeless, right?
-They had all the information, all the revelation, and they got the 180 degrees, the opposite conclusion that was right, to the one that was right.
-Now, He said that it could be committed in this age and the age to come, and it may be that He was referring to the age in which Christ was here, and the age to come, which was the Kingdom, when He’ll be back again, and that same sin could be committed the next time He’s here, doing those same mighty deeds.
+And I really believe that what He is saying there is that when Christ was on the earth and doing what He did, if people came up to the conclusion that it was satanic, they were hopeless.
+They had all the information, all the revelation, and they got to 180 degrees the opposite conclusion to the one that was right.
+Now, He said it could be committed in this age and in the age to come.
+And it may be that He was referring to the age in which Christ was here and the age to come, which was the kingdom, when He’ll be back again, and that same sin could be committed the next time He’s here doing those same mighty deeds.
 But I don’t see it as necessarily having specificity for this age in which we live.
 However, I would add this, anyone who rejects the Lord Jesus Christ to any degree today will never be able to be forgiven.
 Right?

 JOHN: Oh, that’s a good question.
-I’ve written this book.
-[Laughter] You want to know something?
-You can’t prove to someone the Bible's true.
+I’ve written this book – You want to know something, you can’t prove to someone the Bible is truth.
 You can’t prove it to them, but you can sure make a good argument.
-I believe the Bible is true, because I believe it’s true.
-You can’t prove it’s true.
+I believe the Bible is true because I believe it’s true.
+You can’t prove that it’s true.
 That’s a matter of faith.
-That’s the work of the Holy Spirit, the Holy Spirit convincing the heart.
+That’s the work of the Holy Spirit.
+The Holy Spirit convicting the heart.
 But I think you can sure pile up a lot of evidence.
-And there are five lines of evidence that the Bible is true: human testimony.
+There are five lines of evidence that the Bible is true: human testimony.
 One of the reasons it’s true is because, look around you, see whose lives it’s changed.
 That’s pretty hard to argue, isn’t it.
 Number two, what about Jesus Christ.
 Never a person like Him.
 How do you explain Him?
 Men didn’t invent Him.
 Why would men invent a perfect man who condemned all the rest of them?
 Men don’t write books like that.
 They write books about imperfect people they can identify with.

 AUDIENCE: Hi, John.
 My name is Bill.

 JOHN: Hi, Bill.

 JOHN: Oh, okay.
 You want to know how He came out of the grave?
 Okay, Bill.
 Number one, the grave is empty.
 See, it’s empty.
-So, we know He must have left, right?
+So we know He must have left.
+Right?
 Number two, He appeared to 500 different people after He came out of the grave.
-Now, if you had to go to court, and you had 500 witnesses for your case, it’d be pretty convincing.
-Thirdly, we know because when Jesus went into the grave, the Apostles were afraid and they were scattered and they ran.
-And a few weeks later, they were preaching Jesus Christ, risen from the dead.
+Now if you had to go to court, and you had 500 witnesses for your case, it’d be pretty convincing.
+Thirdly, we know because when Jesus went into the grave, the apostles were afraid and they were scattered and they ran, and a few weeks later they were preaching Jesus Christ risen from the dead.
 The lives were transformed.
-And then we know He’s alive because He gave birth to the church.
-And we know He’s alive because He lives where?
+And then we know He’s alive because He gave birth to the church, and we know He’s alive because He lives where?
 He lives in our hearts.
 And that’s how we know He’s alive.
 Thank you, Bill.

 AUDIENCE: Thank you.

 JOHN: What does it mean for a Christian to be what?

 Every Christian should be committed to a local assembly.
 It means two things.
 One, I submit to the authority of those elders.
 Two, I want to minister here.
 And the reason we have church membership here is so that people can say I want to bring my life in under the shepherding of these men, and two, I want to minister here.
-And we want to bring them into membership, because that’s the only way we can screen people, the only way we can know people, so that we can approve of them, to send them out in ministry.
-But I think it’s very important to identify with a local church, to come under the authority of the elders for accountability and to come into the ministry for the sake of serving Jesus Christ in that assembly.
-And your Christianity is tested when you identify with one group of people, isn't it?
+And we want to bring them into membership, because that’s the only way we can screen people, the only way we can know people so we can approve of them to send them out in ministry.
+But I think it’s very important to identify with a local church, to come under the authority of the elders for accountability, and to come into the ministry for the sake of serving Jesus Christ in that assembly.
+And your Christianity is tested when you identify with one group of people.
+Isn’t it?
 There’s no accountability, there’s no testing of your faith when you can float.
-So, it’s a very important thing.
-Okay?
+So it’s a very important thing.

 AUDIENCE: Okay, thank you.

 JOHN: Okay, that’s easy to answer.
 What makes a good Christian marriage?
 Two good Christians.
 And what that means is that you both love the Lord Jesus Christ with all your heart and He’s the priority in your life.
 And that you faithfully, together, pursue a path of obedience to Jesus Christ.
 You know, marriage is first of all a commitment and then it grows into a love, but the commitment as to be there.
 And the commitment in marriage first of all is not to each other but it’s to Jesus Christ.
-In fact, you know when Haback - no, not Haback, what am I saying?
-Somebody, Malachi - Malachi, Haback, you know.
-Happiness is sitting next to somebody who knows where Haback is, right?
-Malachi said, "You have done," and this, I think, is interesting.
-"You've done treacherously against the wife of your youth."
-You've divorced your wife, and it says you have broken your covenant.
+In fact, you know, when Habakkuk – no, not Habakkuk.
+What am I saying?
+Somebody – Malachi.
+Malachi, Habakkuk, you know, happiness is sitting next to somebody who knows where Habakkuk is.
+Right?
+Malachi said – Malachi said, you have done – and this I think is interesting – you’ve done treacherously against the wife of your youth – you’ve divorced your wife – and it says you have broken your covenant.
 And that is interesting, because the indictment of those people was not that they stopped loving their wife.
 It wasn’t that they had a bad testimony in the community.
-It was that they broke a covenant, and they violated their own integrity.
+It was that they broke a covenant and the violated their own integrity.

-FEMALE VOICE: Thank you.
+AUDIENCE: Thank you.